Members Area English | Français

 This session will unveil new research on the relationship between tourism and Canadian export growth.
 The program will begin with a presentation of the research findings, highlighting the economic linkages between tourism promotion and export performance.
 A panel of destination leaders will then share real-world examples of how tourism has contributed to export growth in their communities and discuss how destination leaders can apply this research in their engagement with funders, policymakers, and other key stakeholders.

-Beyond Travel & Tourism
+Beyond Travel & Tourism: How Tourism Connects and Contributes to Community Well-Being

 Location: Beethoven